MouseLightPipeline/pipeline-api/README.md

 As a standalone service it requires minimum node version 7.10.

 Outside of a container the service can be started in a number of ways
-* `start.sh` ensures that all migrations are up to date and launches the node process
+* `start.sh` ensures that all migrations are up to date and launches the node process and sleeps
 * `bg_start.sh` ensures that all migrations are up to date and uses nohup to facilitate disconnecting from the session
 * `npm run start` or `npm run dev` for production or development mode (node debugger attachment and debug messages) without migration checks

+`start.sh` is useful for running in a container where nohup is not necessary the sleep is required to keep the container active.

+`bg_start.sh` is useful for starting from an interactive session.

 #### Container